zachwhitedev/lambda-functions/README.md

 My Node.js Lambda functions.
-You can find personal guides for each one in the folder's README.
+You can find personal guides in each folder's README.